 The initial application process is likely to lower your credit score at first and it will only improve once you have been making repayments on the loan for several months, being able to demonstrate an ability to afford and maintain the regular repayments is key to building your score.
 Taking out a payday loan is likely to have a detrimental effect on your credit score, even if it is repaid straight away (many mainstream mortgage lenders will now automatically decline a loan application where the borrower has had a payday loan!).
 Failing to meet payments will negatively impact your credit score and set you back even further.
 Only take out a loan if you know you will be able to pay back the complete amount during your contractual repayment period.

-Working hard to better your credit score may also give you a better chance for loan eligibility and lower interest rates and a higher acceptance rate on financial applications.
+Having a higher credit score may also give you a better chance for lower interest rates and a higher acceptance rate on financial applications.

-If you borrow £1,000 on a credit card with a 12% APR, over the course of a year it will cost you £120 (if you pay nothing back).
-However, as you are likely to have to make some minimum repayments, the total interest you will actually pay over the course of the year will be less than this.
+If you borrow £1000.00 on a credit card with a 12% APR, over the course of a year it will cost you £120 (if you pay nothing back).

 APR is typically added to a debt on a monthly basis, to find a monthly interest rate simply divide the APR by 12.
 So if the APR is 12% the monthly rate is 1% and if you owe £1000 you will be charged £10 interest each month.

 It is worth noting that the longer the period over which you spread your repayments, the lower the monthly cost but the higher the overall interest paid.

-You might see the phrase “representative APR” used on lenders’ sites.
-This simply means it’s the rate that most customers (that is, more than half) will be offered, although not everybody will get exactly the same rate.
+You might see the phrase ‘representative APR’ used on lender’s sites.
+This simply means it’s the rate that most customers (at least 51%) will be offered, although not everybody will get exactly the same rate.
 You can use the representative APR as a general guide to how competitive a lender is.

 The lower the APR of your loan, the less you’re paying to borrow.